-PROGRESS IN THE WORKSTREAMS
+RESULTS IN THE WORKSTREAMS

-The project exists of 5 interrelated, but distinct workstreams.
-Each of the workstreams is designed to address specific target groups and to produce specific expected results, outputs and deliverables as well as more fare reaching outcomes.
+The project consists of 5 interrelated, but distinct workstreams.
+Each of the workstreams is designed to address specific target groups and to produce specific expected results, outputs and deliverables as well as more far-reaching outcomes.
 This chapter describes the progress and results per workstream.